wario123/IDD-Fa18-Lab3/README.md

 ![alt tag](https://github.com/wario123/IDD-Fa18-Lab3/blob/master/Screen%20Shot%202018-09-17%20at%205.49.09%20PM.png)

+From the graph above, as we linearly approach our finger to the proximity sensor the voltage values exponentially increase.
+60,000 corresponds to touching the proximity sensor, 30,000 corresponds to around 4 mm, 10,000 corresponds to around 1.5 cm while 3,000 corresponds to aroun 5 cm.

 **b.
 Upload your merged code to your lab report repository and link to it here.**

 ## Optional.
 Graphic Display